felipenoris/Oracle.jl/README.md

 * Character LOBs: CLOB or NCLOB.

 LOB values are represented as a value of type `Oracle.Lob` in this package.

+From a LOB value, you can use `read` and `write` methods to manipulate whole contents of the LOB value.
-From a LOB value, you can use `open` do get an IO stream to read and write data.
+For incremental reading/writing, you can use `open` with *do-syntax* do get an IO stream out of a `Oracle.Lob`.

+IO Streams created on Character LOBs use the character index as its position, and only support reading/writing for `Char` and `String` data types.

-*Currently, writing data to LOB is not supported by this package.
-BFILE LOB is also not supported.*
+*Currently, BFILE is not supported.*

 LOB references are lost once you operate a fetch on a statement.
 So, whenever you have a reference to a LOB value, always use `Oracle.close!(lob_value)` once you have finished with it.
 This will avoid finalization errors or segfaults.

+#### Reading from a BLOB

 ```julia
 lyric = "hey you. 🎵 🎶 Out there in the cold. getting lonely, getting old.
 Can you feel me? 📼📼📼📼"